Shaftiledon/CarbonFootprintSQL/README.md

-# CarbonFootprintSQL
+# DailyTemperatureReadingsSQL
-The project idea is about creating a web-based application that backs environmental conservation.
-Additionally, the result this software delivers in helping this is by calculating the carbon footprint of each building.
+The project idea is about creating a query to assess the overall trend of daily temperature statistics, to confirm if the United States of America is indeed getting hotter.